 Testing out new brushes and applying them for texture is all good and swell, until you do it too much and make your piece way too busy and crowded.
 Same thing goes with character art - if your client wants a character piece with a background, don't get carried away with the details of plants etc. no matter how much you like doing them.
 Try to do what serves the piece and the goal the best.

-Everyone ends up with their favourite way of work, they develop their workflow, etc. When it comes to blending, while there are different ways to go about it, soft brush generally is not a good idea.
+Everyone ends up with their favourite way of work, they develop their workflow, etc. When it comes to blending, while there are different ways to go about it, the soft brush generally is not a good idea.

 When people talk about edges in art, they talk about the transfer from one colour / value to another.
-Know atleast the basic rules about how hard and soft edges should be applied and where; always consider them, if something feels off in the piece, if things don't seem to mesh together well.
+Know at least the basic rules about how hard and soft edges should be applied and where; always consider them, if something feels off in the piece, if things don't seem to mesh together well.

 Dodge tool doesn't add light and burn tool doesn't add shadow.
 You have to properly know how to use them, understand their function correctly, and furthermore, understand that shading and light requires deep knowledge of colour, instead of just adding black and white in correct places.